 The SDQ can be used for various purposes, including clinical assessment, evaluation of outcomes, research and screening.

+Research on the reliability of the SDQ has produced mixed results.
 Some articles say the SDQ exhibits strong internal consistency (Yao et al., 2009), some say the SDQ shows satisfactory internal consistency (Goodman, 2001) and others say there are concerns regarding the reliability of the subscales, with most subscales showing low internal consistency.
-It has been suggested that the SDQ total difficulties score show just be used for screening purposes (Mieloo et al., 2012).
+It has been suggested that the SDQ total difficulties score should just be used for screening purposes (Mieloo et al., 2012).

 The questionnaire takes between five and ten minutes to complete.
 All versions of the questionnaire can be given to the appropriate respondent to complete themselves.
 The questionnaire can be completed on paper or online and can all be found on the Youth In Mind website.